AI Chat Paper

 Abstract

 The effective intervention strategy for autism spectrum disorder (ASD) are currently limited.
 Herein, we attempted to evaluate the potential of L-proline (Pro), a multifunctional amino acid, in ameliorating autism-like behaviors and clarify the molecular mechanisms involved by using the typical valproic acid (VPA)-induced mouse model of ASD.
 Pro significantly attenuates repetitive behaviors and social dysfunction in ASD mice.
 The correlation analysis revealed that the beneficial effects of Pro on autism-like behaviors are related to the modulation of gut microbiota structure and composition.
 The histological analysis revealed that Pro could reverse the decrease of Nissl-positive cells in the prefrontal cortex (PFC) induced by VPA exposure.
-RNA sequencing demonstrated that Pro can also alter the PFC transcriptomic profile distinguished by the regulation of genes involved in Parkinson disease, neuroactive ligand-receptor interaction, oxidative phosphorylation, and MAPK signaling pathway.
+RNA sequencing demonstrated that Pro can also alter the PFC transcriptomic profile distinguished by the regulation of genes involved in Parkinson disease, neuroactive ligand-receptor interaction, oxidative phosphorylation, and mitogen activated protein kinase signaling pathway.
 Overall, dietary Pro supplementation may be a promising intervention strategy for ASD.

 Electronic Supplementary Material